 - User interactions with the device like changing volume (Volume Up Tap or Volume Down Tap)

 - Device information like Firmware Version or Device Connection Type

 Jabra devices can be headsets, video cameras or speakerphones.

-Devices with a comprehensive support of telemetry datapoints are:
+Devices with a comprehensive support of telemetry datapoints are for example: